ThanosTsiamis/ThanosTsiamis/README.md

 - Hi there, <img src="https://raw.githubusercontent.com/ThanosTsiamis/ThanosTsiamis/main/resources/gifs/wave.gif" width="30px">
- I’m @ThanosTsiamis a graduate student from the Mathematics department in the National and Kapodistrian University of Athens.
+ I’m @ThanosTsiamis a postgraduate student in Computing Science in Utrecht University.
 With a strong interest in data science and computer science you can bet I love computer stuff of all kinds!

 - Pull Requests for this one person team are more than welcome!\
 Cheers!